ChartMaster: Advancing Chart-to-Code Generation with Real-World Charts and Chart Similarity Reinforcement Learning: Experiment

-Notably, while the F1 score balances Precision and Recall through the harmonic mean, Jaccard similarity measures the intersection over union between predicted and reference attribute sets, imposing a stricter penalty on missing or redundant attributes.
-This stricter overlap requirement allows Jaccard similarity to better capture the true semantic similarity between attribute sets, thus more effectively guiding the model's learning process.
+Our findings indicate that optimizing exclusively for Precision may lead to a slight decline in overall performance, as the model can achieve high Precision by predicting a limited subset of correct attributes while neglecting overall coverage.
+In contrast, Recall emphasizes coverage, which helps mitigate this issue and yields modest improvements.
+The F1 score, by harmoniously balancing Precision and Recall, further alleviates extreme biases and delivers enhanced overall performance.
+Notably, Jaccard similarity, measuring the intersection over union between predicted and reference attribute sets, enforces stricter penalties on both missing and redundant attributes.
+This higher overlap requirement enables Jaccard similarity to more faithfully capture the true semantic similarity between attribute sets, thereby resulting in the best overall performance.

-\textbf{Ablation Study on Visual Similarity.} Table~\ref{tab:visual_sim} presents an ablation study of various visual similarity metrics on the ChartMimic benchmark.
-Standard metrics like MSE, SSIM \cite{wang2004image}, and PSNR \cite{hore2010image}, mainly assessing pixel-level or structural similarity, generally perform worse than advanced methods.
-In particular, SSIM underperforms significantly, indicating that pixel-based measures struggle to capture the complex visual nuances required for chart generation.
+\textbf{Ablation Study on Visual Similarity.} We use ResNet-18 \citep{he2016deep} to extract features from charts to compute visual similarity.
+In fact, there are numerous methods to measure the similarity between two charts.
+To investigate the impact of different visual similarity metrics on model performance, we conduct an ablation study summarized in Table~\ref{tab:visual_sim}.
+Standard metrics such as MSE, SSIM \citep{wang2004image}, and PSNR \citep{hore2010image} primarily evaluate pixel-level or structural similarity (details in Appendix \ref{sec:standard_metrics}).
+The table shows that these metrics generally perform worse than more advanced methods.
+Notably, SSIM exhibits a significant decline in performance, indicating that pixel-based measures struggle to capture the complex visual nuances necessary for effective chart-to-code generation.

-In contrast, CNN-based metrics like AlexNet \cite{krizhevsky2012imagenet}, VGG \cite{simonyan2014very} and ResNet \cite{he2016deep} that compare features in a learned representation space consistently outperform the baseline and pixel-level metrics across all evaluation criteria.
-ResNet-18 achieves the highest performance, highlighting the effectiveness of deep visual features.
+In contrast, CNN-based metrics like AlexNet \citep{krizhevsky2012imagenet}, VGG \citep{simonyan2014very}, and ResNet \citep{he2016deep}, which compare features in a learned representation space, consistently outperform both the baseline and pixel-level metrics across all evaluation criteria.
+Among them, ResNet-18 achieves the highest performance, highlighting the effectiveness of deep visual features.

-For MLLM-based metrics, we use high-level similarity prompts from ChartMimic with Qwen-2.5-VL-72B to evaluate the similarity between generated and reference charts.
-These metrics further improve upon the baseline, especially in Execution Rate and Low-Level similarity.
-However, they still fall short of the best CNN-based metrics in High-Level similarity, suggesting that while MLLMs have strong semantic understanding, further optimization is needed for specialized visual tasks.
+For MLLM-based metrics, we leverage the high-level similarity prompt from ChartMimic combined with Qwen-2.5-VL-72B to evaluate the similarity between generated and reference charts.
+These metrics show improvements over the baseline.
+However, they still fall short of the best CNN-based metrics, suggesting that although MLLMs possess strong semantic understanding, further optimization is required for specialized visual tasks such as chart-to-code generation.